janjuatest/Titanic-Dataset/README.md

 2. Support Vector Machines Classification
 3. Tensor Flow

-The dataset is publicly avaiable.
+The dataset is publicly available and has been uploaded here.